-Matters in relation to accounting estimates
+Matters in relation to Accounting Estimates

-Fire authorities need to apply appropriate estimates in the preparation of their financial statements.
+Local Authorities need to apply appropriate estimates in the preparation of their financial statements.
 ISA (UK&I) 540 sets out requirements for auditing accounting estimates.
-The objective is to gain evidence that the accounting estimates are reasonable and the related disclosures are adequate.
+This objective is to gain evidence that the accounting estimates are reasonable and the related disclosures are adequate.

-Under this standard we have to identify and assess the risks of material misstatement for accounting estimates by understanding how the Authority identifies the transactions, events and conditions that may give rise to the need for an accounting estimate.
+Under this standard we have to identify and assess the risks of material misstatement for accounting estimates by understanding how the Authority identified the transactions, events and conditions that may give rise to the need to an accounting estimate.

 Accounting estimates are used when it is not possible to measure precisely a figure in the accounts.
-We need to be aware of all material estimates that the Authority is using as part of its accounts preparation; these are detailed in Appendix A to this report.
+We need to be aware of all estimates that the Authority are using as part of their accounts preparation: these are detailed in appendix A to this report.

 The audit procedures we conduct on the accounting estimate will demonstrate that: